White Paper: Optimizing Solid-State Illumination, from Source to Sample Plane

 As an illustrative exercise, let’s briefly examine some ways in which these improvements can be achieved, referring to the light path stages identified in the table.

 Collimating adapter.
-Collimators incorporating fly-eye lenses3 provide superior light throughput and spatial uniformity compared to conventional designs based on an achromatic lens.
+Collimators incorporating fly-eye lenses provide superior light throughput and spatial uniformity compared to conventional designs based on an achromatic lens.

 Objective.
 In epifluorescence microscopy, the detected fluorescence intensity scales with the fourth power of the numerical aperture (NA) of the objective lens.
 Therefore, the preferred objective is one with the highest numerical aperture that provides adequate working distance.

 Illumination for fluorescence microscopy has undergone a paradigm shift.
 Traditional arc lamps have many limitations, including the fact that they contain toxic mercury vapor.
 Traditional LEDs, on the other hand, underserve optical power requirements.
-Solid-state light engines solve for these problems and can be seen as a likely candidate when insufficient light is discovered as an additional problem.
+Solid-state Light Engines solve for these problems and and a viable alternative when insufficient light is discovered as an additional problem.
 But following the steps of the analysis presented above will help microscopists understand the details of illuminator-to-microscope coupling, and gain confidence in finding the true source of such issues.
-The hope is that it will also assist researchers in taking maximum advantage of the performance offered by modern solid-state light engines.
+The hope is that it will also assist researchers in taking maximum advantage of the performance offered by modern solid-state Light Engines.

 - Apr 28, 2021